On this page you will find information about examination at UiS.

 - You are in quarantine

-If you meet for a school exam with respiratory symptoms you will be sent home.
+If the symptoms are vague, and you don't feel sick, you can meet for the exam.
+If you meet for a school exam feeling sick and with respiratory symptoms you risk being sent home.

 In all of the cases mentioned above you are entitled to valid absence, also if you are sent home from the exam.
 To obtain valid absence you need to apply for it.
 You must apply no later than 5 working days after the exam.
 You apply using the Digital Student Service Desk.

 A medical certificate or a self-certification of absence must be attached to the application.
-For Autumn 2020, self-certification is sufficient for the cases mentioned above.
+For Spring 2022, self-certification is sufficient for cases related to Covid-19.

-If you have allergies which cause respiratory symptoms you may notify the examination office 2 weeks before the exam at firstname.lastname@example.org.
-We will inform the invigilators and you will not be sent home from the exam.
+If you have allergies which cause respiratory symptoms you may notify the examination office 2 weeks before the exam at email@example.com.
+We will inform the invigilators.

 Please show respect for your fellow students, the invigilators and employees at the university and do not show up for school exams if the symptoms are related to something else than allergies.